asyncapi/generator/docs/installation-guide.md

 ## AsyncAPI CLI Installation
-In order to use the AsyncAPI generator, you will need to install the AsyncApi generator CLI tool.
-The CLI tool allows you to generate message-based APIs boilerplate code or documentation.
-This guide will show you how to set up your local developer environment to start using the generator library.
+To use the AsyncAPI generator, you will need to install the AsyncApi generator CLI tool.
+The CLI tool allows you to generate message-based API boilerplate code or documentation.
+This guide will show you how to set up your local development environment to start using the generator library.

 ### Pre-installation
 Before you install and use the AsyncAPI CLI, you'll need to have installed: